Ahwatukee Foothills News

 The Ahwatukee Foothills News is a weekly newspaper that serves the Ahwatukee district of the city of Phoenix.
 Its education and sports coverage mainly revolves around the two high schools serving the district: Mountain Pointe High School and Desert Vista High School (both part of the Tempe Union High School District).

 The paper is delivered every Wednesday and boasts a circulation of 28,000.
-Locals may also refer to it as the AFN.